scriptnull/vishnubharathi.codes/source/_posts/go-contexts.md

 You can read all about it from here - https://golang.org/pkg/context/

-What I am trying to do here is just walk through the implementation details of the context package by reading the source file of it - Giving [the link](https://golang.org/src/context/context.go) to the source file, just in case if you decide to do it yourself and not hear me do it!
+What I am trying to do here is just walk through the implementation details of the context package by reading the source file of it.

-For all the others, let's do this!
+I can't guarantee if you could fully follow my writings here.
+But, I just want you to leave with a mindset that "Internal implementations of OSS software are always accessible for anyone to read.
+We just have to make time for it!".

+Giving [the link](https://golang.org/src/context/context.go) to the source file of the `context` package, just in case if you want read the source directly and understand it in your style.

 ## What is it?
 Bare minimum, copy pasted from the docs.